 Sagalingua is the best!
 Everyone there is so welcoming it makes for the most comfortable environment to take on a new language.
 I’ve always found Spanish difficult but Mary has helped me improve quickly with effective lessons and a positive environment.
 Often when learning a new language you’re embarrassed to make mistakes, but I never once did I encounter that here, in fact I felt compelled to try to go beyond.
 Thank you so much to everyone at Sagalingua!!
 (Pascale M., Seattle, WA)

-The Language & Culture Instructors work as independent contractors.
+The Language & Culture Instructors work as part-time employees.
 The instructor will teach one-on-one lessons as well as group lessons for 4-6 people.
 The instructor is responsible for developing and facilitating lessons, communicating with their students, and helping students reach their goals in their studies.

 Sagalingua serves students Monday through Saturday from 8 a.m. to 8 p.m.
 The instructor’s schedule is flexible and depends on his/her availability.
 The Instructor should be have prior teaching experience.